-Ukraine faces large fine after Russia Eurovision row: EBU
+Ukraine faces large fine after Russia Eurovision row - EBU

-GENEVA The European Broadcasting Union said on Thursday that Ukraine faced a large fine due to severe delays in the organization of May's Eurovision song contest in Kiev and a lack of cooperation with the EBU over the participation of a Russian artist.
+GENEVA, June 29 (Reuters) - The European Broadcasting Union said on Thursday that Ukraine faced a large fine due to severe delays in the organisation of May's Eurovision song contest in Kiev and a lack of cooperation with the EBU over the participation of a Russian artist.

 "As a result of this, attention was drawn away from the competition and the brand reputation of the Eurovision Song Contest was endangered," the EBU said in a statement.